Ayn Rand “Objectivism” awards

 Grocery shopping edition

-- Bring the entire family of five during the busiest time and then let the children loose.
+- Bring the entire family during the busiest time and let the children loose.

-- Stand in the 10 items or less line with a full cart and pretend not to have noticed the prominent signs.
+- Stand in the 10 items or less line with a full cart despite the prominent signs.

-- Park the grocery cart on one side of the aisle and themselves on the other and act put out or surprised when anyone wants to get past them.
+- Park the grocery cart on one side of the aisle and themselves on the other, then are put out or surprised when anyone wants to get past them.

-- Park the grocery cart in the precise middle of the aisle, with same reaction as above.
+- Park the grocery cart in the middle of the aisle, with same reaction.

-- Stand in front of a section whole minutes at a time to contemplate every product, size, and price, oblivious to the half dozen people that they’re blocking who know what they want but who can’t get to it.
+- Stand in front of a section to contemplate every product, size, and price, oblivious to the people they’re blocking who know what they want but who can’t get to it.

-- Plop refrigerated and frozen perishables they’ve decided they no longer want onto the magazine rack while loudly complaining about increasing prices.
+- Plop refrigerated and frozen perishables they’ve decided they don’t want onto the magazine rack while complaining about increasing prices.

-- Stand in line at the cash register, then send their spouse and kids to do the actual shopping.
+- Stand in line at the cash register while the spouse and kids do the shopping.

-- Argue with the cashier over the price of every item, no matter how long the line is behind them.
+- Argue with the cashier over the price of every item, no matter how long the line is.

 Public places edition